WOVNio/WovnAppDocumentation/docs/English/ReactNative/translate_unsupported_components.md

-# Translate unsupported components
+# Translating Unsupported Components with WOVN SDK

-There are two ways WOVN SDK can translate components that are not directly supported by WOVN SDK.
-Both based on [Wovn.useTranslate](./wovn_apis#usetranslate) function:
+WOVN SDK provides two methods to translate components that are not directly supported.
+Both methods rely on the [`Wovn.useTranslate`](./wovn_apis#usetranslate) function:

-1. Use `Wovn.useTranslate` directly to translate texts in unsupported components.
-This is recommended for simple cases.
+1. **Use `Wovn.useTranslate` directly**: Best suited for simple cases.
-2. Create a new component that wraps the unsupported component and uses `Wovn.useTranslate` to translate the text.
-This is recommemded if your application use alot of unsupported components.
+2. **Create a new wrapper component**: Ideal when your application uses many unsupported components.

+---

-## Use `Wovn.useTranslate` directly
+## 1. Using `Wovn.useTranslate` Directly

-Read [Wovn.useTranslate](./wovn_apis#usetranslate) for more information.

-Example:
+For straightforward scenarios, you can directly use the `Wovn.useTranslate` function to translate texts in unsupported components.

+### Example

 ```javascript
 import {